milanaryal/milanaryal.github.io/_posts/2014-10-29-delete-your-oldest-tweets-using-twitter-archive-eraser.md

 * Tweets containing a number with 4 digits or more: `\d{4}`
 * Tweets containing the word 'hello': `hello`

-You can find the code of the application on github: <a href="http://github.com/martani/Twitter-Archive-Eraser" rel="nofollow">github.com/martani/Twitter-Archive-Eraser</a>.
+{%- comment -%}<!-- You can find the code of the application on github: <a href="http://github.com/martani/Twitter-Archive-Eraser" rel="nofollow">github.com/martani/Twitter-Archive-Eraser</a>.
 Developer mentions that all the Twitter logic is done using the excellent <a href="http://linqtotwitter.codeplex.com" rel="nofollow">LinqToTwitter</a> library.

 Sadly, this app works only with Windows OS and yet developer is not further planning to develop this app for any other OS like Mac or linux.
-But don't worry you can use apps like VMware or VirtualBox to switch to Windows and use the Windows apps.
+But don't worry you can use apps like VMware or VirtualBox to switch to Windows and use the Windows apps. -->{%- endcomment -%}

 ### Video explaining how to use Twitter Archive Eraser